 For those organisations who do not have to register with the CQC, meeting the requirements is still considered good practice.

-The CQC has recently published new handbooks to support their new approach to This document describes our approach to regulating, inspecting and rating adult social care services.
+The CQC has recently published handbooks to support their approach to inspection.
+This document describes our approach to regulating, inspecting and rating adult social care services.

 - The five key questions – is a service safe?
 Effective?
 Caring?
 Response to people’s needs?
 And is it well-led?